 - Connect the other lead of the button to Pi ground.

 - Connect both the battery ground and Pi ground together.

-- In addition to the batter pack inside the safe for the servo, the Pi needs its own power supply.
+- In addition to the battery pack inside the safe for the servo, the Pi needs its own power supply.

 - Mark and drill a hole on the rear, bottom corner of the safe large enough for a USB cable.

-- Note: the push button red and black wires are disconnected only for photography purposes.
+- NOTE:The pushbutton's red and black wires are disconnected here only for photography purposes.

 Step #10: Custom software installationPrevNext

-- Note:This script checks if Raspbian needs to be upgraded to the testing/'jessie' version and ask for confirmation before upgrading.
+- NOTE:This script checks whether Raspbian needs to be upgraded to the Testing/"Jessie" version and ask for confirmation before upgrading.
 It takes roughly an hour to run.

 Step #11: Enable the Pi Camera ModulePrevNext